AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 #### 4. The Skeleton Plane ####

+Based on the structure decided upon, The Skeleton Plane "..
+The skeleton is designed to optimize the arrangement of these elements (such as the placement of buttons, tabs, photos's and blockd of text) for maximum effect and efficiency..".

-The following wireframes were created to detail the layput of the website pages and individual sections/containers.
+With this in min the following wireframes were created to detail the layput of the website pages and individual sections/containers.
 Please click the following links to view these wireframes.

 1. <a href="assets/readme-assets/maxfit-homepage-wireframe.png"><strong>Homepage Wireframe</strong></a>
 1. <a href="assets/readme-assets/maxfit-services-page-wireframe.png"><strong>Services page Wireframe</strong></a>